NellowTCS/example/README.md

 # Example Webpage Collection

+> [!IMPORTANT]
+> This was improved by AI (as you can probably tell), as I was testing GitHub Copilot Agent (scary powerful btw).
+Check https://github.com/NellowTCS/example/pull/1 for more details on what the AI improved.

 A comprehensive collection of HTML, CSS, and JavaScript examples for testing web functionality and demonstrating modern web development techniques.

 ## Available Examples